datacommonsorg/docsite/api/rest/v2/node.md

 ## Examples

-### Example 1: Get all incoming arcs for a given node
+### Example 1: Get all incoming arc labels for a given node

-Get all incoming arcs of the node with DCID `geoId/06` by querying all properties with the `<-` symbol.
-This returns just the property labels.
+Get all incoming arc property labels of the node with DCID `geoId/06` by querying all properties with the `<-` symbol.
+This returns just the property labels but not the property values.

 Parameters:
 {: .example-box-title}